tenpy/tenpy/doc/intro/lattices.rst

 The doc-string of :class:`~tenpy.models.lattice.IrregularLattice` contains several examples.
 Let us consider another one here, where we use the IrregularLattice to "fix" the boundary of the Honeycomb lattice.
-When we use ``"open"`` boundary conditions for a finite system, there are two sites (shown on the lower left, and upper right corners of the figure below), wich are not included into any hexagonal.
+When we use ``"open"`` boundary conditions for a finite system, there are two sites (shown on the lower left, and upper right corners of the figure below), which are not included into any hexagonal.
 The following example shows how to remove them from the system:

 .. plot ::
     :include-source: